Skip to main content

 • Password: Enter the password set when generating the key file.
 If you did not set a password during the key generation process, leave this field blank.

-• Note: After the SSH configuration is completed, you need to click on the Connection Test on the right, and there may be the following two results:
+• Note: After the SSH configuration is completed, you need to click the Connection Test on the right, there may be the following two results:

 • Prompt Connection Successfully: Indicates that the SSH Tunnel has been established.

-• Prompt error message: Indicates a connection failure, you need to troubleshoot the cause of the error according to the error message and retry.
+• Prompt error message: Indicates the connection failed, you need to troubleshoot the cause of the error according to the prompt and retry.

-• Host: Can be written as localhost (the data source is on the local machine) or the intranet IP of the host where the data source is located.
+• Host: Can be written as localhost (data source is on the local machine) or the intranet IP of the host where the data source is located.

 DB AccountThe username of the data source.